Sturddlefish: Description

 Two distinct groups of hybrids were formed.
-Individuals in the first group have approximately equal amounts of DNA from each species, and display approximately equal amounts of physical characteristics from each parent.
-Members of the other group contained approximately twice as much sturgeon DNA due to chromosome doubling, and for this reason have physical appearances more similar to sturgeons.
-It is expected that the sturddlefish hybrids will be sterile, as is the most frequent outcome for hybrids with distantly related parents.
+Individuals in the first group (Fish C) have approximately equal amounts of DNA from each species, and display approximately equal amounts of physical characteristics from each of their parents.
+Members of the other group (Fish B) contained approximately twice as much sturgeon DNA due to chromosome doubling, and for this reason have physical appearances more similar to sturgeons.

+The 2024 research found that while most offspring are likely sterile (as expected), one of the six 40-month-old fish has typically developing testis.
+Therefore, "the presence of fertile or semi-fertile male hybrid individuals cannot be ruled out."

 Potential

-The Sturddlefish may have the potential to reduce the carbon footprint and cost of feeding farm fish cultivated for caviar production, among other aims.
+The sturddlefish may have the potential to reduce the carbon footprint and cost of feeding farm fish cultivated for caviar production, among other aims.
 However, due to the hybrids' likely sterility, that is probably not an option.
-Because of this, along with the unknown effects that the sturddlefish could have on ecosystems, the researchers who created the sturddlefish have decided not to create more.
+Because of this, along with the unknown effects that the sturddlefish could have on ecosystems, the researchers who created the sturddlefish initially decided not to create more, but did go on to breed a small number of additional fish in 2022 for a study examining the hybrids' potential fertility.